Michael Daley

-Michael John Daley (born 1 November 1965) is an Australian politician who was the Leader of the Opposition in the Parliament of New South Wales from November 2018 to March 2019.
-He is currently a member of the New South Wales Legislative Assembly representing Maroubra for the Australian Labor Party since 2005.
+Michael John Daley (born 1 November 1965) is an Australian politician and has been the Attorney-General of New South Wales since 28 March 2023.
+He was previously the Leader of the Opposition in the Parliament of New South Wales from November 2018 to March 2019.
+He is the member of the New South Wales Legislative Assembly representing Maroubra for the Australian Labor Party since 2005.
 Daley is aligned with the Labor Right faction.

-Biography

-Daley is of Irish Catholic background.
-He was educated at Marcellin College, Randwick, finishing in 1983.
-He spent 13 years as a Customs officer with the Australian Customs Service during which time he studied law at night.
-In 1998 having completed his legal studies he was admitted to the Supreme Court of New South Wales as a legal practitioner and began to pursue a career as a lawyer, and worked for a year in a law firm in central Sydney before spending five years as a senior in-house lawyer with NRMA Motoring and Services.